typedb/typedb-console/README.md

 ### Non-interactive mode

 To invoke console in a non-interactive manner, we can define a script file that contains the list of commands to run, then invoke console with `./typedb console --file=<file>`.
-We can also specify the commands to run directly from the command line using `./typedb console --command=<command1> --command=<command2> ...`.
+We can also specify ordered commands to run directly from the command line using `./typedb console --command=<command1> --command=<command2> ...`.

 For example given the following command script file: